kairouseki/linux-sysinfo/README.md

 linux-sysinfo
 =============

-Displays system informations at login
+Displays system informations at login for Debian based distros.